“Can water go bad?”

 - It’s more difficult to figure out ratios of hydrogen peroxide to water.

-I’m indebted to this article for just about all my information; please visit there for more details.
+I’m indebted to this article (link no longer available) for just about all my information; please visit there for more details.

 The CDC’s recommendations for boiling say to boil rapidly for one minute to purify water.
 This will only kill things, not get out sediments or anything, so you may have to filter/strain it if cloudy.